Revised Glossary (1098 – 1244)

 salina Salt pans.

 salma Unit of weight and measurement of liquid.
-The equivalent of 2 Venetian
+The equivalent of two Venetian

 biguncidii.